How to Become a SQL Server DBA

-“I want this area of the blog to be your one stop resource for information about being a DBA.
+“I want this area of the blog to be your one stop resource for information about being a SQL DBA.
 No question goes unanswered here and if you can’t find the answer to what you’re looking for I want to know about it!

 How Most Junior DBA’s Earn Their Stripes